LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 **Using VS Code:**

 1. Open Command Palette (Ctrl+Shift+P)
-2. Type "MS SQL: Connect" and select your `db-autopilot-dev-001` connection
+2. Type "MS SQL: Connect" and select your assigned development database connection

 **Using SSMS:**

 1. Connect to your Azure SQL Database server
-2. Select the `db-autopilot-dev-001` database
+2. Select your assigned development database

 ### 2. Add a Product Wishlist Feature